Building a Strong Foundation

 Grammar is taught in the context of student writing.
 Topics include quotation marks, apostrophes and possessives, fragments and run-ons, and other conventions of standard written English.

 Students read a personally selected or teacher-recommended book for at least two hours over the weekend.
 They are assessed through writing each Monday morning.
 They participate in book clubs and recommend books to each other through teaser-writing and book talks.

-Developing a solid set of procedural math skills is vital for all students.
-We believe that it is vital to encourage and help all students to become thinkers!
-All math classes provide an environment that encourages hypothesizing and testing of ideas for validity.
-The curriculum uses resources from Saxon Math and Connected Mathematics.
+While we believe that developing a solid set of procedural math skills is vital for all students, we also encourage students to engage in productive struggle, to listen to and to learn from each other, and to defend their ideas.
+We help students understand themselves as mathematicians.
 Topics include number theory (including factors, multiples, as well as operations using fractions, decimals, and percents), two-dimensional geometry (including identifying polygons and using formulas), probability (experimental and theoretical probabilities), and statistics (organizing, representing, and analyzing data, and interpreting results).

 This course provides a general foundation of knowledge about the world and its inhabitants.
 One objective is to have students improve their geographic competence: not only do they learn countries, capitals, and land forms, they also develop an increasingly detailed mental map of the world.
 The second objective is to make distant countries become “more real” by exploring their cultures and histories (religions, philosophies, significant events and people, and current events).
 The final objective is to improve social studies and student skills: reading and interpreting maps and charts, using a textbook, reading comprehension, and study habits.